blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 1. Telekinesis: From up to 100ft away, you lift an object up to 50lb and move it up to 30ft each round.
 2. Light: You touch one item and it glows for 1 hour.
 If you touch a monster's eyes(succeeding a contested DEX check), it is blinded for that time.
 3. Magic Missile: Fire three darts among 1-3 targets within 120 feet.
 Each dart hits and deals 1d4 damage.
-4. Read magic: You can detect magical effects within 30ft, and read any magical runes in order to learn spells from scrolls.
+4. Read magic: You can detect magical effects within 30ft, and read any magical runes in order to learn spells from scrolls or books.
 5. Vines: Vines grow over a 10ft square surface.
 Any creatures in the range make a STR save to prevent or escape being immobilized.
 6. Grease: You conjure grease onto a 30ft square surface of terrain for 1 hour.
 Crossing without slipping requires DEX save.
 7. Sleep: Target up to 3 creatures within 60ft.
 Roll 5d6.
 Any creature with equal or less hit points rolled falls asleep for 1 hour.